markkolich/havalo-kvs/README.md

 A zero configuration, non-distributed key-value store that runs in your existing Servlet container.

 Sometimes you just need fast K,V storage, but don't need full redundancy and scalability (`localhost` will do just fine).
-With Havalo, simply drop `havalo.war` into your favorite Servlet container and with almost no configuration you'll have access to a fast, relatively lightweight K,V store backed by your local disk for persistent storage.
+With Havalo, simply drop `havalo.war` into your favorite Servlet 3.0 compatible container and with almost no configuration you'll have access to a fast and lightweight NoSQL engine backed by any local mount point for persistent storage.
 And, Havalo has a pleasantly simple RESTful API for your added enjoyment.

 Havalo is perfect for testing, maintaining fast indexes of records stored "elsewhere", and almost every other deployment scenario where relational databases are just too heavy.